Download a standard firearms licence application form [PDF, 30KB].

 Change of contact details

 If you have changed your address or other contact details since your firearms licence was issued, you are required by law to let us know.
-Use this Firearms Licence Notification of change of address form.
+Change address on firearms licence.